 Here is list of some of the more common varieties of summer squash, along with fruit descriptions:

 Straightneck Varieties - these summer squash are easy to identify - they have a straight neck.
-Most are yellow in color and are harvested when they are about 6 inches long.
+Most are yellow in color and are harvested when they are 6-12 inches long.
 Most varieties of straightneck squash are almost cylindrical in shape.

 Crookneck Varieties - these varieties are also easy to identify - they are curved at the top.
 They are egg shaped at the bottom with a tapered, narrow neck.
 Most crookneck varieties are yellow in color and are harvested when they reach about 6 inches long.
 Some varieties have a smooth skin, while others have visible bumps.